-That , I requested in the May 12, 2012 meeting that TS send me the documents to sign and also all send all relevant documents pertaining to my rights and Eproperties I was being requested to relinquish rights to in my mother and father so that I could understand what it was I was doing and signing and what interests I had and what exactly I was forsaking by signing these documents created under the proposed near death bed changes.
+That Petitioner requested in the May 12, 2012 meeting that TS send Petitioner the documents to sign and all relevant documents pertaining to Petitioner’s rights and interests in the Estates, so as to determine what Petitioner was being requested to relinquish rights in.

-That TS and Spallina agreed to send me all the documents to review but then only sent me a to sign.
-A three part document in Shirley’s estate, the document predicated on an understanding of the rights being waived and yet TS no accountings or anything else. at in MayAs my father’s health was beginning to rapidly decline and therefore I signed the Waiver almost instantly upon receiving it on May 15, 2012 and returned the document promptlySimon further, as Petitioner worried, as did Simon that some of his recent maladies were due to his long standing heart problems and that holding off and waiting for the underlying documents from Spallina to sign could kill him
+That Tescher and Spallina agreed to send Petitioner all the relevant estate documents to review but then only sent Petitioner a “WAIVER OF ACCOUNTING AND PORTIONS OF PETITION FOR DISCHARGE; WAIVER OF SERVICE OF PETITION FOR DISCHARGE; AND RECEIPT OF BENEFICIARY AND CONSENT TO DISCHARGE” (“Waiver(s)”) to sign.
+A three part document waiving his rights and interests in Shirley’s estate, the document predicated on an understanding of the rights being waived and yet TS did not send any accountings, inventories or anything else to aid Petitioner in assessing what interests or rights he would be signing away.

+That at that time in May Simon’s health was beginning to rapidly decline and therefore Petitioner signed the Waiver almost instantly upon receiving it on May 15, 2012 and returned the document promptly so as to cause Simon no further grief or suffering, as Petitioner worried, as did Simon, that some of his recent maladies were due to his long standing heart problems and that holding off and Petitioner waiting for the underlying documents from Spallina to sign could kill him.
+In fact, Petitioner still waits for the underlying documents.

-That , despite never having seen the underlying documents or understanding any of the interest he would be forsaking and despite not receiving any of the Estates documents as promised by Spallina and despite the fact that the Waiver signed required review by counsel and an understanding of what the signor was signing.
+That Petitioner signed despite never having seen the underlying documents or understanding any of the interests he would be forsaking in Shirley’s estate and despite the fact that the Waiver signed required review by counsel and an understanding of what the signor was signing.
 See Exhibit 2 – May 15, 2012 Eliot Email to Spallina with Signed and Not Notarized Waiver.

-wholly the beneficiariesThat TS according to well established law should have sent the underlying documents and inventories, accounting, etc. to Petitioner as he was a Beneficiary of Shirley’s estate.
+That TS according to well established law should have sent the underlying documents and inventories, accounting, etc. to Petitioner as he was a Beneficiary of Shirley’s estate.
 This notification of interests should have already been done within the legal time frame after Shirley’s passing but TS had never notified him.

-That on information and belief, Jill and Lisa were also not notified properly and according to well-established law of their beneficial interests but Spallina did however have conversations and correspondences with Theodore and Pamela notifying them of their exclusion. and their trustees, their parents in most cases, in my own there are three additional trustees TS was notified upon return of the Waiver these individuals.
+That on information and belief, Jill and Lisa were also not notified properly and according to well-established law of their beneficial interests but Spallina did however have conversations and correspondences with Theodore and Pamela notifying them of their exclusion.

-That my sister Jill however did not sign her Waiver to close the estate of my mother prior to my father’s passing, see Exhibit ___ – Jill’s Waiver with No Notarization Dated, October 01, 2012, two weeks after Simon passed.
-Therefore I never thought the proposed 2012 Amended Trust was agreed to and completed by Simon and all the siblings, wholly as my mother’s estate had never even been closedmy fat.
+That Jill however did not sign her Waiver to close the estate of Shirley prior to Simon’s passing, see Exhibit 3 – Jill’s Waiver with No Notarization Dated, October 01, 2012, two weeks after Simon passed.
+Therefore Petitioner never thought the proposed 2012 Amended Trust was agreed to and completed by Simon and all the siblings, as Shirley’s estate had never even been closed.

-That in the eight weeks from July 15, 2012 when my father allegedly signed the improperly notarized and improperly witnessed alleged 2012 Amended Trust and the time my father passed on September 13, 2012, his health went wholly downhill to his sudden and unexpected death.
-In these eight weeks after he edalleged 2012 , Si,
+That in the eight weeks from July 15, 2012 when Simon allegedly signed the improperly notarized and improperly witnessed alleged 2012 Amended Trust and the time Simon passed on September 13, 2012, his health went wholly downhill to his sudden and unexpected death.
+In the eight weeks after he supposedly signed the alleged 2012 Amended Trust, Simon,

+began suffering massive headaches that got worse each week, beginning weeks before his death that caused Simon to go for a brain scan only weeks prior to his death,

-s he was partially delirious, confusednd fainting spells,
+was delirious, confused and suffering from hallucinations and fainting spells,